LAMPSYORKU/NCOMMS_MaizeProduction/README.md

 ## Packages

-If users need to run the provided codes in the src foldes, they should ensure they have the Jupyter Notebook installed along with the necessary packages:
+If users need to run the provided codes in the src folder, they should ensure they have the Jupyter Notebook installed along with the necessary packages:

 ### Pacakge dependencies